'Something out of a police state': Anti-monarchy protesters arrested ahead of King Charles' coronation - KTVZ

 “I think people are quite perturbed by the police reaction.
 But the crowd reaction to us has been overwhelmingly friendly,” he added.

+Members of environmental activist group Just Stop Oil also appeared to have been arrested on The Mall outside Buckingham Palace, the UK’s PA Media news agency reported, adding that a large group of the protesters were seen in handcuffs.

-The Metropolitan Police confirmed several arrests had been made in central London.
+The Metropolitan Police confirmed several arrests had been made in central London and defended its actions.

-“Earlier today we arrested four people in the area of St Martin’s Lane.
-They were held on suspicion of conspiracy to cause public nuisance,” the force tweeted.

-“We have made a number of arrests in the area of Carlton House Terrace.
-The individuals have been held on suspicion of breaching the peace,” the Met continued.
-“A further three people were arrested in the area of Wellington Arch.
-They were held on suspicion of possessing articles to cause criminal damage.”
+“A total of 52 arrests have been made today for offenses including affray, public order offenses, breach of the peace and conspiracy to cause a public nuisance.
+All of these people remain in custody,” the police said in a press release.

+“Our duty is to do so in a proportionate manner in line with relevant legislation.
+We also have a duty to intervene when protest becomes criminal and may cause serious disruption.

+“This depends on the context.
+The coronation is a once in a generation event and that is a key consideration in our assessment.
+A protest involving large numbers has gone ahead today with police knowledge and no intervention.”

-Human Rights Watch, a non-profit campaign group, said the coronation arrests were “something you would expect to see in Moscow not London,” according to a statement obtained by the UK’s PA Media news agency.
+Human Rights Watch, a non-profit campaign group, said earlier Saturday that the coronation arrests were “something you would expect to see in Moscow not London,” according to a statement obtained by PA Media.

 Republic claimed it was expecting between 1,500 and 2,000 people to join the group at its protest in Trafalgar Square, just south of the royal procession route.